v0di/landsat8image/README.md

 # Set up
 Before using the script, you must have access to the Nasa's API key.
 You can quickly get a key in https://api.nasa.gov/.
-After that, save your key as an environment variable.
+After that, save your key as an environment variable called NASA_API_KEY.
 Then, you are good to go.

 # How to use
 <p>In the same directory where the script is saved, run the following code on the command-line:</p>